Migraine aura art

 Visit the migraine art museums!

 We can't talk about migraine aura art these days without mentioning Dr Klaus Podoll from Germany.
 We are indebted to him for the research he has done and put online.
-Dr Podoll wrote to me at one point - you can read my answer here.
+Dr Podoll wrote to me regarding migraine and creativity - you can read my answer here.
 He has discussed art, including music, and has put many excellent examples of migraine art online.
 Visit his site to read about The Migraine Art Concept.

 In the USA, the National Headache Foundation has a large collection of migraine art online.
 See the winners from 2003, 2001 and 1998.
 If you're interested in aura, for example, check out the excellent painting by Maxine Bergh, Scotoma- The Abyssal Pain from the 2001 competition.